daggeto/booker-mobile/www/lib/ionic-ajax-interceptor/README.md

 # ionic-ajax-interceptor
-Ajax interceptor for $http, designed for ionic
+Ajax interceptor for $http, designed for ionic.

-Well, theoretically you could just do this: http://learn.ionicframework.com/formulas/loading-screen-with-interceptors/ But that means copy-pasting some code in your project every time you want to show a loading modal over your app while some ajax call loads.
-And plus, what happens when you have multiple ajax calls in the same time?

-This provider is meant to make working with ajax calls much simpler.
+This library is meant to make working with ajax calls much simpler.
+It's functionalities include:
+ - showing a loading screen during http requests
+ - caching response data in local storage
+ - adding authorization tokens to the request
+ - transforming requests and responses
+ - default error handler for ui-router
+ - fallback ip for cases when dns is not working

 ## How to use: